nmondal/cowj/manual/plugins.md

 In which case system uses the `PORT` variable from the local secret manager which is the systems environment variable.

+This also is true for any `${key}` directive in any `SecretManager` ,  the problem of bootstrapping or who watches the watcher gets avoided by booting from a bunch of `ENV` variable passed into the system - and then `SecretManager` can be loaded and then the system can use the secret manager.

 ### Web IO - CURL

-The implementor class is `cowj.plugins.CurlWrapper`.
+The implementer class is `cowj.plugins.CurlWrapper`.

 This does web IO.
-This is how a data souce looks like:
+This is how a data source looks like:

 ```yaml
 plugins: